-Democratic attorneys general from 18 states and the District of Columbia who have filed a legal challenge to the subsidy cutoff asked a judge in California to quickly direct the administration to continue the payments.
+Democratic attorneys general from 18 states and the District of Columbia who have filed a legal challenge to the subsidy cutoff asked a judge in California by Thursday to direct the administration to continue the payments.

 Murray, speaking to Reuters on Wednesday, said her agreement with Alexander was still very much alive.

 "Absolutely," Collins said.
 "Lamar and I are working to have a good set of co-sponsors," and hope to formally introduce it as a Senate bill on Thursday.

 Trump said on Tuesday he wanted lawmakers, once they have completed work on his tax-cut proposal, to again take up broader legislation that failed in the Senate last month that would divvy up federal healthcare money as block grants to states.
 (Reporting by Yasmeen Abutaleb and Amanda Becker; Additional reporting by Ricard Cowan, Lawrence Hurley, Jeff Mason, Makini Brice, Susan Heavey and Roberta Rampton; Writing by Will Dunham; Editing by Bill Trott)